chakriappu140/spotify-clone/README.md

 ## Folder Structure

 - **📁 assets**: Contains images, stylesheets, and other static assets.
-- **📁 includes**: Contains PHP scripts for database connection and other utilities.
 - **📁 pages**: Contains main pages like home, search, and playlists.
-- **📁 config.php**: Configuration file for database connection.
-- **📁 spotify.sql**: SQL file for setting up the database.

 ## Usage